MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex4_message_encryption.md

 1. Make sure all available Windows Updates are installed and the client does not require a restart to finish update installation.

-[//]: <> (Installing the latest OS updates will also update the Edge browser to the new chromium version required to do this labs.)

 1. Open **Microsoft Edge** from the taskbar and when a **Welcome to Microsoft Edge** windows is displayed, select **Start without your data**, select **Continue without this data** again and select **Confirm and start browsing**.

-1. If the welcome message is missing, navigate to https://microsoft.com/edge, select **DOWNLOAD for Windows** and **Windows 10**.
+1. If the welcome message is missing, navigate to `https://microsoft.com/edge`, select **DOWNLOAD for Windows** and **Windows 10**.
 Select **Accept and download** and **Run** to install the latest version of the Edge browser.
 Once this is complete perform the previous step.

-1. In **Microsoft Edge**, navigate to **https://outlook.office.com** and log into Outlook on the web as LynneR@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In **Microsoft Edge**, navigate to **`https://outlook.office.com`** and log into Outlook on the web as LynneR@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Lynne Robin's password should be provided by your lab hosting provider.
 Hint: usually it's the same as the MOD admin's password in your lab tenant.

 1. On the **Stay signed in?** dialog box, select the **Don’t show this again** checkbox and then select **No**.